How Does Alcohol Affect The Liver?

 Alcoholic hepatitis refers to inflammation of the liver caused by alcohol.
 In short, yes, fatty liver disease is usually the first stage of alcohol-related liver disease.
 This could progress to alcoholic hepatitis, liver fibrosis or cirrhosis.

-Why is Alcoholic Hepatitis dangerous?
+Why is Alcoholic Hepatitis Dangerous?

 Alcoholic Hepatitis can worsen and result in the most severe form of alcohol-related liver disease — liver cirrhosis.